gruntwork-io/docs/docs/2.0/docs/library/tutorials/deploying-your-first-gruntwork-module.md

 </TabItem>
 <TabItem value="Terragrunt" label="Terragrunt" default>

-Terragrunt will create resources when using the `apply` action.
-Like with the `plan` action, Terragrunt will determine which resources need to be created or modified.
-You should expect to see the same resources to be created when running `apply` that are shown when running `plan`.
+Terragrunt will provision resources using the `apply` command.
+Similar to the `plan` command, Terragrunt will determine which resources need to be created or modified.
+You should expect the same resources to be created when running `apply` as those displayed during `plan`.

 ```bash
 terragrunt apply